HyphenSouth/Thunderdome-Fantasy/readme.md

 #### Rest
 Restores a significant amount of energy.
 Only happens when the character does not have sufficient energy to do anything else.

+## Combat
+Combat takes place during the character action phase.
+When a character plans to fight, a target is chosen from their list of attackable players.

+Before initiating combat, a check is done to make sure the target is still in range and alive.
+The attacker's turn is used up even if the target cannot be attacked.

+The player that initiates the fight will strike first.

+The target (also known as defender) can fight back if all the following conditions are met:
+- The defender survived the initial attack
+- The defender is aware of the attacker
+- The defender is not incapacitated
+- The attacker is in the defender's attack range
+- The defender's fight limit has not been reached
+- The attacker is still alive (attackers may be killed if the defender has a recoil effect)

+If all those conditions are met, the defender will launch a counterattack.
+If the defender has yet to perform their planned action, that action will be canceled (also known as interrupted), even if the defender cannot counterattack.

+Certain effects will only activate when initiating an attack or fighting back.

+Fight damage is calculated using this formula:
+`Math.floor((Math.random() * tP.fightDmg / 2) + (Math.random() * tP.fightDmg / 2)) * tP.fightDmgB * oP.dmgReductionB`
+Where `tP` is the player dealing the damage and `oP` is the player taking the damage.
+Damage dealt cannot exceed the opponent's current health.

+The player dealing the damage will gain experience equal to the damage dealt.
+Experience will add to a player's `fightDmgB` using this formula: `Math.pow(1.1, exp/100)`

+Killing an opponent will add to the player's kill count.
+Each kill also increases their `intimidation`.

+Each player can fight a maximum of 3 times in a turn.
+Both attacking and defending will add to the count.
+Once the limit is reached the player cannot fight back.
+However they can still initiate their planned attack if they haven't already.
+This can be changed using the `turnFightLim` variable.

 ## Items